Best Greenwashing Compliance Tools 2026: Honest Comparison

 What is the best greenwashing compliance tool in 2026?

-For most EU e-commerce stores, EcoClaim is the best free greenwashing compliance tool in 2026 based on term coverage (82 banned terms vs 28 for the closest public competitor), language support (5 EU languages), and country-specific intelligence (7 member states with native enforcement detail).
-For Shopify-only merchants wanting native admin integration, GreenScan is the better fit.
-For brands with carbon-neutral marketing focus, Senken.io's specialized carbon-claim analysis complements either choice.
+For most EU e-commerce stores, EcoClaim is the best free greenwashing compliance tool in 2026 based on term coverage (82 banned terms across 8 ECGT categories), language support (5 EU languages), and country-specific intelligence (7 member states with native enforcement detail).
+For brands with carbon-neutral marketing focus, Senken.io's specialized carbon-claim analysis is excellent as a complement.
+For compliance teams budgeting fine exposure, Devera.ai's penalty modelling answers a different but related question.

 How many banned terms does each tool actually check?

 Per public information: EcoClaim checks 82 terms across 8 ECGT categories.
-GreenClaims-Scanner publishes a 28-term list.
-GreenScan references 12+ rules.
-Senken focuses on carbon-claim language.
+GreenClaims-Scanner publishes a focused 28-term list covering the most-cited generic and carbon claims.
+Senken focuses specifically on carbon-claim language with offset-quality analysis.
 GreenGuard AI checks 4 risk categories.
 Devera is a penalty calculator rather than a term scanner.

 Are these tools free?

 EcoClaim and GreenGuard AI offer free unlimited URL scans.
 GreenClaims-Scanner has a free quick-scan tier with paid options.
-GreenScan is paid only ($19–$99/month tiers on the Shopify App Store, with limited free scans on Basic).
 Senken offers a free EmpCo checker; its broader ESG modules are paid.
 Devera is paid.

 Can a greenwashing scanner replace legal review?